 (You can find out more about the different stages of labor here.)

-So what do contractions look like on a monitor?
+What do contractions look like on a monitor?

 They appear as peaks on that lower graph.